liz-gunther/VideoUniverseApp/README.md

 ## Daily Progress

+**April 24th - ready to turn in**

+- While I still have things I would like to fix in the future, I have decided to leave well enough alone for the capstone project.
+I know there are classmates of mine who still need to finish their project, so I will spend the rest of my class time helping them.

 **April 21st - 99.999% done**

 - Today I finished up all the tests for my project, and finally got an appropriate parameterized test working.
 I also included a custom log in my wishlist controller, and am now finishing up drawing out my wireframes.
 After those are completed, I will upload them to my project.